AlejandroME/alejandrome.github.io/_posts/2017-01-09-sbt-start-guide.md

 Unfortunately, all available keys are not in the docs but it can be seen [here](https://github.com/sbt/sbt/blob/1.0.x/main/src/main/scala/sbt/Keys.scala) with its description.
 Also you can define your own keys but for the sake of brevety this topic will be approached in other chapters.

-This is the very general definition of a Setting and we'll explain it in depth in subsequent chapters.
+This is the very general definition of a Setting and i'm going to explain it in depth in subsequent chapters.

 ## About "signs" and keywords